EQ Trick: Finding The Kick Drum Fundamental

 First Foot Forward

-The first step in identifying the fundamental of our kick drum, is to dial up an EQ and spectrum analyser, or just an EQ that also has frequency plotting functionality (such as Logic's channel EQ that I'll be using here).
+The first step in identifying the fundamental of our kick drum, is to load up an EQ and spectrum analyser, or just an EQ that also has frequency plotting functionality (which many of the built-in EQs found in major DAWs offer, such as Logic's channel EQ that I'll be using here).

 Solo your kick channel, find a section that you can loop and look at the sound's frequency make-up with your analyser.
-You'll notice straight away that most of the sonic information contained in a typical kick sound occurs below 120 Hz - if we remember that the fundamental is the partial with the most energy, we can therefore safely assume that the fundamental is somewhere below this threshold.
+You'll notice straight away that most of the sonic information occurs below 120 Hz - if we remember that the fundamental is the partial with the most energy, we can therefore assume that it is somewhere below this threshold.

 Of course, as you're sweeping a notch with a narrow Q and gain boost, all the frequencies you encounter will sound louder than they did previously - what you're listening out for is one particular frequency that will really leap up in gain as you sweep down the spectrum.